When it comes to decorative planters to enhance your commercial property, think big.

 People notice big pots with impressive plantings.

-How large?
-These impressive pots can range from 2 feet wide by 2 feet tall to 4 to 5 feet tall and wide, or larger.
+How large is large?
+Think 2 feet wide by 2 feet tall on the small end — or go even bigger, with pots 4 to 5 feet tall and wide.

-A beautiful large container is like a piece of art for your property, and it adds the same kind of impact.
+A beautiful container is like a piece of art — and it should be selected as carefully as the plants inside.

 Here’s where the fun begins.
 So many possibilities!